 I always thought my "eureka" moment would have to do with the sciences or in a scientific laboratory setting.
 But, no. This is my eureka. -Dealla Samadi, Learning Lab, 2018; Neuroscience; Biology; French, Class of 2019

-The SCRC Learning Lab promotes undergraduate research, scholarship, and creativity by more fully integrating Special Collections into the teaching and research mission at the University of Kentucky.
+The SCRC Learning Lab promotes undergraduate research, scholarship, and creativity by more fully integrating special collections into the teaching and research mission at the University of Kentucky.
 Undergraduates from any academic discipline build valuable skills in critical thought and analysis at the same time they gain practical hands-on experience assisting in preserving and providing access to unique and rare archival materials.
-This is a specialized program created to enhance student research skills and better prepare students for graduate school, professional research, and future jobs.
+This is a specialized program created to enhance student research skills and better prepare students for graduate school, professional research, and future careers.

 Our paid internships target outstanding undergraduate students in all disciplines who want to enhance their studies through training in archival methods and theory.
 Interns will be mentored and taught to arrange and describe archival collections in their area of research interest and promote access to those collections in the broader academic community through creating guides, exhibits, and/or transcriptions.
 Interns will produce a final scholarly project--such as a poster, conference presentation, paper, or exhibit--reflecting on their research.
 Students are mentored throughout the year during this transformative and unique experience that puts rare archival materials in their hands for their own research.
 There is no other opportunity like this on campus.